 There is an enormous ammount of hate from the entire fanbase directed against Ward himself for his "liberal" treatment of the fluff.
 However, there is a broken base over whether or not he has any redeeming value due to his (general) ability to write a solid codex.
 Some say Yes, some say no, and some say he can't write a codex well, which leads to some of the loudest arguments in Warhammer 40,000 history.

 Matt Ward alone may be genuine Flame Bait, but under supervision he made the very decent and much more sensible Codex that is Necrons 5th Edition, redeeming himself from such things like the Blood Angels / Necron alliance in one of his books earlier by making it actually plausible.

-Of course then theres the seperate debate over whether or not the changes to Necron fluff where good or a Jump the Shark moment for the faction.
+Of course then there's the separate debate over whether or not the changes to Necron fluff were good or a Jump the Shark moment for the faction.

 The Dark Eldar Codex miraculously averted this for possibly one of the first (and only) times in recent 40k history, being largely praised for it's flavorful and balanced rules, and it's expanded story.
 While there were some complaints, most generally agree it's one of the better codexes GW has put out in a while.
 It did end up falling into this when certain models (which were expected to be made in plastic) ended up being made in resin, making them cost substantially more than they should have.